-- A supervisor should be selected because he/she likes to teach or train and has the resources to do so.
+- Supervisors should be selected because they like to teach or train and have the resources to do so.
 The supervisor will help the intern keep their project on time and on budget.

 - The mentor may be a department head, project leader, long-time employee or acting supervisor who is knowledgeable about the project on which the intern will work and can provide orientation and wisdom to the student.